Building Knowledge for Policy and Practice in Southern New Jersey

 Is South Jersey a safe place to live?

 This critical question drives our work in this area as we deploy a multi-pronged approach to supporting programs and policies that aim to keep our residents safe.
-We seek out partners and stakeholders in need of objective research, program evaluation, technical assistance and more to make informed—often innovative—decisions about criminal justice and safety policies and programs.
+We seek out partners and stakeholders in need of objective research, program evaluation, technical assistance, and more to help policymakers and community leaders make informed—often innovative—decisions about criminal justice and safety policies and programs.

-WRI conducts research, collects and analyzes data, and shares these findings with a broad range of stakeholders including policy makers, community leaders, service providers and more.
-We evaluate policies and programs for effectiveness so that resources are devoted to policies and programs that deliver results.
+Working with community partners, WRI conducts research, collects and analyzes data, and shares these findings with a broad range of stakeholders including policy makers, community leaders, service providers and more.
+We evaluate policies and programs for effectiveness, and provide evidence-based insights about the efficacy of a project, program, or model that can help stakeholders improve results and/or refine their goals.

 And our work is making an impact.